lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 $$H_{a1}: \mu _{1} \neq \mu _{2} \neq \mu _{3}$$

 #### Calculate sums of squares total (SST).
-Steps in this calculation must include calculating a grand mean and creating variables representing the mean deviation and mean deviation squared.
+Steps in this calculation must include calculating a grand mean and creating variables representing the mean deviation and mean deviation squared {-}

 I will use this approach to calculating sums of squares total: